loyep/next-pwa/packages/next-sw/README.md

 ## How is it different from `@ducanh2912/next-pwa`?

-It directly makes use of the `ServiceWorker` API instead of `workbox`.
+It directly makes use of the `ServiceWorker` API instead of Workbox.
 Both are supported, so just make a pick!
 If you are not sure, you may want to use `@ducanh2912/next-pwa` instead as it allows you to customize your service worker further.

 ## Reference